 In deciding on a patent representative (lawyer or agent), first consider their technical specialty.
 When you've got a digital invention, it is best to have interaction with a patent agent or lawyer with an Electrical Engineering Diploma.
 If your invention is the standard gadget, it is best to work with a patent agent or lawyer that has a mechanical engineering background.

 Keep in mind that patent searches must be completed by the skilled search specialist, not the agent or lawyer.
 Insist on getting a knowledgeable person to present a patentability opinion in writing.
 They will write a written opinion that states and evaluates the claims for your invention while also reviewing and mentioning applicable past related patents found in a search.

-Of course, it is best to have a sense of integrity from your patent lawyer, and feel that you're given unhurried solutions to your questions.
-If you feel pressured or unattended, you’re probably not matched up with the right person.
+Of course, it is best to have a sense of integrity from your patent lawyer and feel that you're given unhurried solutions to your questions.
+If you feel pressured or unattended, you're probably not matched with the right person.